Commission for Polish Relief: Background

 Following the conquest of Poland by Nazi Germany and the USSR, the country's most fertile agricultural land was annexed to Germany in October 1939.
 The remaining area of German-occupied Poland (the General Government) did not produce enough food to feed its population.
 National Socialist People's Welfare, Nazi Germany relief service, was not providing adequate service and very soon started to exclude Jews from its aid programmes.
 Herbert Hoover testified before the House Committee on Foreign Affairs that around 400 to 500 million US dollars would be needed to feed approximately 7 million of destitute people in Poland, and argued that at least a quarter of that should be provided by the US.

-Both Polish and Jewish population in areas of Nazi Germany occupied was considered by German authorities to be "sub-human" (Untermensch) and as such targeted for extermination and slavery.
+Both Polish and Jewish populations in areas of Nazi Germany occupied were considered by German authorities to be "sub-humans" (Untermenschen) and as such targeted for extermination and slavery.
 Under Nazi plans, deliberate starvation of what were considered "sub-humans" was considered.
 From the beginning of Nazi occupation of Poland food was forcefully confiscated from Polish population by Nazi authorities to be used for benefit of Nazi Germany By mid 1941, the German minority in Poland received 2613 calories per day while Poles received 699 and Jews in the ghetto 184.
 The Jewish ration fulfilled 7.5 percent of their daily needs; Polish rations only 26 percent.
 Only the ration allocated to Germans fulfilled the full needs of their daily calorie intake.

-The Nazis-based food rations on racist basis with Germans considered "ubermenschen" receiving biggest food rations in Nazi occupied territories of Poland, with little spared for Polish and Jewish population:
+The Nazis-based food rations on racist basis with Germans considered "Übermenschen" receiving biggest food rations in Nazi occupied territories of Poland, with little spared for Polish and Jewish population: